algorich/capistrano-recipes/README.md

 # Deploy with capistrano

 These configurations depends on capistrano.
-It deploy to a staging and a production environment.
+It deploys to a staging and a production environment.
 It uses:

 1. **nginx** with support for **unicorn** and **passenger** (both totally configurable). **Bonus**: support for automatically starting a **websocket server** when using the gem **websocket-rails** and **passenger**.